tommyod/streprogen/README.rst

 Run code in your browser
 ------------------------

-If you don't have Python installed, you can run code in your browser.
+If you don't have Python installed, you can run the code in your browser.

 Learn how to make strength training programs
 ********************************************